sukjulian/coronary-mesh-convolution/README.md

         └── raw
             └── database.hdf5
 ```
+The pre-trained model weights should be placed in a folder `model-weights` and are loaded automatically if present.

 ## Usage
 Experiments are run by executing e.g. (options listed in `main.py`)
 ```
 python main.py --model gem_gcn --artery_type single
 ```
 and produce visualised output in the `vis` directory which can be viewed with e.g. [ParaView](https://www.paraview.org/).
+If you get an error `Unable to open file` try downloading the HDF5 files directly instead of the whole directory and placing them in their respective folders manually.
+If everything works, first thing you will see is the pre-processing of the training data.

 Hyperparameters for neural network training are set in an experiment file, e.g. `exp/gem_gcn/stead.py`.
 Training curves can be viewed with TensorBoard for PyTorch via
 ```
 tensorboard --logdir=runs
 ```
 We support parallelisation over multiple GPUs.
 Just use the command line option with a space-separated list.
 ```
-python main.py --model stead --artery_type single --num_epochs 100 --gpu 0 1
+python main.py --model gem_gcn --artery_type single --num_epochs 100 --gpu 0 1
 ```

 ## Network layout